DIDSR/ValidPath/docs/installation.rst

 Required Components
 --------------
-Please follow the instructions below to install required dependencies for slideprotoolbox.
+Please follow the instructions below to install required dependencies for ValidPath.

 Installation Using Anaconda is Recommended
 ============================